What is consolidated credit?

 - People generally complete the program in about 36 to 60 payments, so you can be out of debt in less than five years.

-- On average, consolidated credit programs reduce a borrower’s total monthly payments by up to 30 to 50 percent.
+- On average, consolidated credit programs reduce a borrower’s total payments by up to 30 to 50 percent.

 - Interest rates on consolidated credit accounts typically fall between 0-11% APR, reducing your total cost to get out of debt.

 - Enrollment is voluntary, so you can drop out at any time.
 Your original creditors still credit the consolidated debt payments.
+However, creditors will reset your rates back to the interest rates you had before entering the program; they may also reapply penalties, so dropping out is not recommended

 Concerns with consolidated credit